Lauren Howard MBACP BSc(Hons)

 - Obsessive compulsive disorder (OCD)

-I charge £40 an hour.
+I charge £45 per one hour session.
 Payment by cash or cheque please.

 You can contact me for an informal conversation to check whether counselling feels appropriate for you.
 This conversation is completely confidential and there is no obligation to book.
 If you wish to proceed we can then book our first appointment together.